Ben Roberts-Smith: Victoria Cross

-After completing junior leadership training in 2009, Roberts-Smith was posted to 2 Squadron as a patrol second-in-command (2IC).
+After completing junior leadership training in 2009, Roberts-Smith was posted to 2 Squadron, SASR as a patrol second-in-command (2IC).
 On 11 June 2010, at Tizak in the Kandahar Province, he and other SASR soldiers were on a mission searching for a Taliban commander during the Shah Wali Kot Offensive.
-Immediately upon helicopter insertion, the soldiers became pinned down by machine gun and rocket-propelled grenade fire from multiple positions.
-With air support, Roberts-Smith and his patrol were able to move within 70 metres of their opponent's positions.
-The patrol advanced on the insurgent position but were pinned down by sustained fire 40 metres from their objective.
-Robert-Smith then spotted a structure from which he was able to get cover from fire.
-He approached the position and engaged a grenadier, killing them in the process.
-Roberts-Smith's patrol was still pinned down by machine gun fire from three positions.
-He exposed his position and drew fire away from the rest of his patrol.
-With fire drawn away from the patrol, Roberts-Smith's commander was able to throw a grenade, which neutralised one of the positions.
+Immediately upon helicopter insertion, the soldiers became pinned down by machine gun and rocket-propelled grenade (RPG) fire from multiple positions.
+With air support, Roberts-Smith and his patrol manoeuvred to within 70 metres of their opponents' positions to launch an assault.
+When the assault began, the patrol drew sustained fire and was unable to advance closer than 40 metres from their objective.
+Roberts-Smith then identified a structure from which he would be able to get cover from fire.
+He approached the position and killed an enemy soldier armed with an RPG.
+The rest of his patrol was still pinned down by machine gun fire from three positions.
+He exposed his location to the enemy to draw fire away from the rest of his patrol.
+This was successful, and Roberts-Smith's commander was able to throw a grenade, which neutralised one of the positions.
 Disregarding his own safety, Roberts-Smith then stormed the remaining two positions.

-For his actions at Tizak he was presented with the Victoria Cross (VC) by the governor-general of Australia, Quentin Bryce, at a ceremony held at Campbell Barracks on 23 January 2011.
+For his actions at Tizak he was presented with the Victoria Cross for Australia (Note: The Victoria Cross for Australia is the highest award for bravery in the Australian honours system.)
+(VC) by the governor-general of Australia, Quentin Bryce, at a ceremony held at Campbell Barracks on 23 January 2011.
 After being awarded the VC, he became "Australia's most highly decorated combat soldier from the conflict".
-During defamation proceedings in 2022, the awarding of the VC to Roberts-Smith was questioned, with testimony revealing that multiple SASR members suspected the events justifying the honour may have been fabricated.
+During defamation proceedings in 2022, Person 41, a serving SASR member, testified that fellow soldiers Person 7 and Person 42 believed the events leading to Roberts-Smith's VC may have been falsified and that he was undeserving of the award.
+Person 7 and Person 42, who were given pseudonyms for national security reasons, were senior soldiers who appeared in court as witnesses against Roberts-Smith in defamation proceedings.

 Patrol commander

-In 2012, Roberts-Smith was deployed to a rotation in Afghanistan as a patrol commander and held the rank of corporal.
+Roberts-Smith's final deployment to Afghanistan was in 2012, by which time he had been promoted to corporal and served as a patrol commander.
 He left the full-time army in 2013 at age thirty-five, then joining the Army Reserve.
 Roberts-Smith was awarded the Commendation for Distinguished Service as part of the 2014 Australia Day Honours on 26 January 2014.
 The award arose from the 2012 tour of Afghanistan, in which he "distinguished himself as an outstanding junior leader on more than 50 high risk" operations.
 Roberts-Smith left the Army Reserve in 2015.